-can you buy paxlovid in the usa Malanday Even though I am older now and more cynical, I can still be beguiled: The words, retreat by the sea, conjured up something.
+can i buy paxlovid online Even though I am older now and more cynical, I can still be beguiled: The words, retreat by the sea, conjured up something.
 I would go out of curiosity.
 If it was crap, I could stare out of the window at the ocean, like I used to at school.

 Oh god, there are only six of us.
 I thought there would be more and someone is late.
 Someone is always late.
 At least there is another guy in the room.
 We all sit around a table, like family—a family of strangers at the table of knowledge.
 Let the lessons begin.